mateosss/matter/README.md

 </details>

 Following is a Matter installation with default values.
-Don't worry, it is very easy to rollback or overwrite this installation later if you wan't to.
+Don't worry, it is very easy to rollback or overwrite this installation later if you want to.

 The script that does all the work is `matter.py`, so let's start by running it